Reviewed for 2018

 PAYE and National Insurance Contributions

 Monthly PAYE and Class 1 NIC payments.
 If you are paying PAYE and Class 1 NICs monthly by an electronic method, payment must reach HMRC by 22nd of each month.
-If you are paying by post, payment must reach HMRC by 19th of each month.
+If you are paying quarterly, you must pay by the 22nd after the end of the relevant quarter.
+If you are paying by cheque, payment must reach HMRC by 19th of each month.

 Class 1A NIC payments.
 If you are paying Class 1A NICs by electronic methods, payment must reach HMRC by 22 July.
 If you are paying by post, payment must reach HMRC by 19 July.